This information explains what opioids are and how to take them safely.

 How can I get rid of my unused opioids?

 It’s important to get rid of your unused or expired opioids when you don’t need them anymore.
-This helps you make sure you don’t take more opioids than you need and lowers the chances that someone else might take them.
-It’s important to know how to get rid of them.
+This helps make sure you don’t take more opioids than you need and keeps others taking them.

-To get rid of your opioids, use one of these options:
+To get rid of your opioids safely, use one of these options:

-- Find out about prescription drug take-back programs from your local pharmacy, recycling coordinator, or town.
+Find out about prescription drug take-back events from:

 - Some opioids can also be flushed down the toilet.
-Check to see if your opioid is on the approved list and can be flushed by visiting bit.ly/2VigSCB.
+To see if your medication should be flushed, visit the U.S. Food and Drug Administration’s (FDA’s) flush list (bit.ly/2VigSCB).

-For more information, read our resource Getting Rid of Unused Medications.
+For more information, read How to Get Rid of Your Unused Medications.

 What are other ways I can manage my cancer pain?

-- Taking other types of pain medication, including over-the-counter medication, such as acetaminophen (Tylenol®), ibuprofen (Advil®), or naproxen (Aleve®), or other non-opioid prescription medications.
-Remember to talk with your healthcare team about what medications you’re taking even if they are over-the-counter.
+- Taking other types of pain medication.
+They include over-the-counter medication, such as acetaminophen (Tylenol®), ibuprofen (Advil®), or naproxen (Aleve®), or other non-opioid prescription medications.
+Remember to talk with your healthcare team about what medications you’re taking, even if they are over-the-counter.

-- Having a nerve block procedure done (procedure to stop your nerves from sending pain messages to your brain).
+- Having a nerve block procedure.
+This stop your nerves from sending pain messages to your brain.

 - Scheduling an appointment with the Integrative Medicine Service.
-Integrative medicine therapies combine natural treatments, such as acupuncture, massage, and yoga, into your overall cancer pain management plan.
-For more information, read our resource Integrative Medicine Therapies and Your Cancer Treatment or call 646-888-0800.
+Integrative medicine therapies combine natural treatments, such as acupuncture, massage, and yoga, with your overall cancer pain management plan.
+For more information, read Integrative Medicine Therapies and Your Cancer Treatment or call 646-449-1010.

 - Physical therapy and exercise.
 Ask your healthcare provider if physical therapy and exercise can help you manage your cancer pain.